kgston/stencil.JS/README.md

 ```
 *This only works for the first child level.
 If you need it to be nested further down, you will need to build 2 separate stencil and merge manually it later on*

-If you would like to specify an output location for the generated stencil, you can set it as the 2nd parameter duringmanual definition of the stencil using jQuery selector notation:
+If you would like to specify an output location for the generated stencil, you can set it as the 2nd parameter during manual definition of the stencil using jQuery selector notation:
 ```javascript
     var myStencil = stencil.define("stencilID", "#output .duplicates");
 ```